 Wise mind comes easily to some people and for others, they must fight hard to find it.
 It’s easy to confuse wise mind with emotion mind.
-You will know you are in wise mind when you have a certain level of peace as Wise Mind is not in conflict with the self.
-In order to find Wise Mind, we must calm down our emotions so we can use our logic and intuition.
-Related Posts: When Emotions Run Your Life and All Logic, No Fun.
+You will know you are in wise mind when you have a certain level of peace as wise mind is not in conflict with the self.
+In order to find wise mind, we must calm our emotions and listen to our logic while tuning into our gut instinct.
+Read the following posts to learn more about getting to wise mind: When Emotions Run Your Life and All Logic, No Fun.

 2. Observe, Describe, Participate

-Observe, describe, and participate are the “what” skills because they tell you what to do.
-They are the skills that allows you to step back from your situation and emotions and just observe what you are sensing, feeling, thinking, and seeing.
-To learn more about this skill read the post: Mindfulness Lesson from my Granddaughter.
+Observe, describe, and participate are the “what” skills because they tell you what to do to calm emotions and get to wise mind.
+They are the skills that allow you to step back from your situation and emotions and just observe what you are sensing, feeling, thinking, and seeing.
+To see this skill in practice read the post: Mindfulness Lesson from my Granddaughter.

-To observe, still quietly and just notice what you are experiencing, without putting words to it.
+To practice the observe skill, still quietly and just notice what you are experiencing, without putting words to it.
 Notice your emotions and where you feel them in your body.
 Focus on the five senses; what you see, hear, feel, smell and touch.

 Observe your thoughts as if they are leaves floating down the river.
 Acknowledge the thought, then slowly let it float away as you make room for the next thought.
 Do not attach yourself to any one thought, feeling, or sensation.
 Merely observe, acknowledge, and let go.

 When you describe your emotions and thoughts factually, you step back from them instead of being consumed and overwhelmed by them.
 You stay rational and calm; able to access your inner wisdom.
-You become the compassionate friend to yourself that Kaylie has discovered.
+You become a compassionate friend to yourself.

 Once you connect with your inner wisdom, throw yourself into the moment and choose your course of action, without self-consciousness.
 Mindfulness is a skill that helps us step back from difficult situations so that we use our wise mind and to make wise choices.